denful/bend/README.md

 # Bend

 Composable, bidirectional data transformation for Nix.
 Every lens either refines its input (`right`) or returns the original unchanged (`left`).
-No exceptions, no booleans, no sentinels.

 Bend draws from Haskell profunctor optics, Scala's `Either`, and the `adapt` primitive from [denful/nfx](https://github.com/denful/nfx).

-The core idea is [Parse, Don't Validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/): a function that checks a list and returns `true` discards the proof it just computed; a function that returns `{ head; tail; }` keeps it.
-The data structure *is* the proof.
+The core idea is [Parse, Don't Validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/): a validator for non-empty lists that returns `true` is discarding the proof it just computed; instead if the function returns `left empty` or `right { head; tail; }`, the data structure *is* the proof.

 ## The primitive